Counterpoint with Secretary Salvador Panelo: Production and airing

 Counterpoint was created by Panelo as a new platform for "discussing the issues affecting our country", as well as "analyze, dissect issues raised by certain critics and others against certain policies of the government".
 Shot at the New Executive Building of Malacañang, the program began airing on PTV in the Philippines on May 1, 2020, and is simultaneously broadcast on social media pages of the Philippine government.
 Each episode is subsequently posted on YouTube after broadcast by the RTVMalacañang.
 The show ended its broadcast on September 24, 2021, weeks before he resigned as the Chief Presidential Legal Counsel and subsequently filed for candidacy for the 2022 Senatorial election.

-Counterpoint is set to return on television following Panelo's election defeat, this time on Net 25, a free-to-air and cable television network owned by Iglesia ni Cristo's affiliate Eagle Broadcasting Corporation starting August 31, 2022, every Wednesday nights, 10:30 PM (PST).
+On August 31, 2022, Counterpoint returned to television following Panelo's election defeat, airing on Net 25, a free-to-air and cable television network owned by Iglesia ni Cristo's affiliate Eagle Broadcasting Corporation.
+The show airs every Wednesday at 10:30 PM (PST).

-Controversy
+Controversies

 Panelo's remarks from the program's May 4 episode, which described the COVID-19 pandemic as potentially an "invasion" and grounds for martial law, was criticized by the National Union of People's Lawyers as "constitutionally preposterous" and led Harry Roque to announce that Duterte disagrees with Panelo's position.
 Panelo later clarified that his remarks were for the purpose of a "theoretical discussion".